maxlabuche/Csharp-HMI-WaterTower/README.md

 ### Technologies and models used
 1. **Model**: the machine is composed of a pump (with its speed variator from Telemecanique) and a PLC from Schneider.
 The PLC, coded with a Grafcet or Ladder language, can control the hardware of the machine.
 So, our application will be able to communicate with the PLC through an OFS server thanks to a COM object (here SAOFSGRPXLib), working with .NET framework

-2. **View**: this is our graphical user interface, so what the user see and where he can act
+2. **View**: this is my graphical user interface, so what the user see and where he can act

 3. **Controller**: this is the main part of the application, because this is the interface between the interface and the hardware controller.
 Here it's called the OPC Proxy.
 When a variable is updated from the sensor, the PLC send it to the OFS server, then the OPC Proxy get this value and send it to the UI where finally the user can see it, as a number, a light, a color, a text, a sound, etc.